 For agility to thrive, the culture of the organization must support the fundamental concepts of agility.
 A practitioner will understand both the Scrum Values - Focus, Respect, Openness, Commitment, and Courage - and demonstrate that they can apply them in the reality of organizations whose values do not match those of Scrum.
 By living the Scrum Values and helping others to apply them, learners will create an environment where empirical process, self- organization, and continual improvement will be more successful.

 The Scrum framework describes 5 events: The Sprint, Sprint Planning, Daily Scrum, Sprint Review, and the Sprint Retrospective.
 All events are time-boxed and enable progress through adaptation and transparency.
 The practitioner will understand the events and be able to practice each event, but more importantly be able to apply these events in complex situations and at scale.
 The events are used to uphold empirical process control, through the three pillars of Scrum: transparency, inspection, and adaptation.

 The Scrum framework describes 3 artifacts.
 The Product Backlog, Sprint Backlog, and Increment.
 These artifacts provide the team with a minimal set of materials to plan, execute, and review the Sprint.
 The Practitioner will understand these artifacts and how to implement them in complex, real-world situations.
 They will also understand the relationship of these artifacts relative to other practices and techniques and how to integrate them into an organization's own process.

-The objective of each Sprint is to deliver a “Done” product increment.
-The Definition of Done (DoD) provides a way for the team to make what “Done” means transparent.
-In this Focus Area, the practitioner will be able to describe what a DoD is, apply it to their particular context, and understand how the DoD can be visualized and communicated within the organization.
-They will also be able to describe the implications of the necessary trade-offs and compromises required to deliver “Done” Product Increments within their organization.
+The objective of each Sprint is to deliver an Increment.
+The Definition of Done (DoD) provides a way for the team to make what done means transparent.
+In this Focus Area, the practitioner will be able to describe what a DoD is, apply it to their particular context, and understand how the DoD enables the benefits of agile.
+They will also be able to describe the implications of the necessary trade-offs and compromises required to deliver Increments within their organization.